community

 No items found.

 Following extensive community engagement, a 24-hour cat curfew is now in place throughout Wellington Shire.
-The Council Order was made at the 20 December 2022 Council Meeting, and advertised as per the Local Government Act on 19 January 2023.
+The Council Order was made at the 20 December 2022 Council Meeting and advertised as per the Local Government Act on 19 January 2023.

-• First occurrence: wherever possible the cat will be returned to its registered owner
+• First occurrence: wherever possible the cat will be returned to its registered owner.

-• Second occurrence: cat returned and warning issued
+• Second occurrence: cat returned and warning issued.

-• Third occurrence: cat impounded and/or infringement issued
+• Third occurrence: cat impounded and/or infringement issued.

-From 1 July 2023, penalties for a breach of this curfew range from $192.00 for the first offence, and $577.00 for second or subsequent offences.
+Penalties for a breach of this curfew range from $192.00 for the first offence, and $577.00 for second or subsequent offences.

 Why a 24-hour cat curfew?